-The unitary patent will co-exist with the current validation process.
+The unitary patent will co-exist with the current validation process upon grant of a European patent.
 For contracting member states which have ratified the UPC Agreement, the patent proprietor will have a choice of obtaining a unitary patent or validating according to the current procedure.

 For those EPC states which have: